 As a rule, students do better in school when they have parents who are engaged.
 This is true of swim school as well – but the way to engage here is a little different than what you might do at elementary school.

 First and foremost, we want you in the classroom while we are teaching!

-Our time with students is limited, and we want to make sure parents and instructors are communicating effectively, have a common understanding of how the student is performing, and agree on the next steps in a student’s swimming journey.
+We want to make sure parents and teachers are communicating effectively, have a common understanding of how the student is performing, and agree on the next steps in a student’s swimming journey.

 What to watch for during swim class

 Level of skill: